 Applicants should be able to work a minimum of 20 hours each week during the school year and 40 hours per week during the summer semester.
 The program offers a modest stipend.

 Fall and Spring Semester

-Summer clerkships are highly competitive, paid positions.
-Summer clerks are required to work full time (40 hours/week) and commit to the entire summer.
-Clerkships for academic credit are also available during Summer.
-We do not currently offer remote clerkship opportunities during the Summer months.
-We strongly urge you to apply in late September or early October.
-We typically fill our Summer class before December.
+Summer internships are highly competitive positions.
+Interns are required to work full time (40 hours/week) and commit to the entire summer.
+We strongly urge you to apply no later than March 31.